Skip to main content

 Moving to [City / Country] is the right step for me, and I know you understand that.
 Still, part of me wishes life could grow without asking anything to change.
 I wish I could take the next chapter and keep every familiar person exactly where they are.

-You have been more than someone I spend time with.
-You have been the person who noticed when I was pretending to be fine, the person who could make me laugh at the worst possible moment, and the person who knew parts of my life without needing the full explanation every time.
+You’ve been more than someone I spend time with.
+You’re the one who notices when I’m pretending to be fine, who makes me laugh at the worst possible moments, and who knows parts of my life without needing the full explanation every time.

-That kind of friendship does not disappear because the distance changes.
-It will change shape, of course.
-We may have to plan calls instead of falling into conversations.
-We may miss a few details of each other’s days.
-There will be moments when I wish you were just around the corner and you will not be.
+That kind of friendship doesn’t disappear just because distance changes things.
+It’ll change shape, of course.
+We might have to plan calls instead of falling into conversations.
+We might miss a few details of each other’s days.
+There’ll be moments when I wish you were just around the corner and you’re not.

-But I do not want this move to become a slow goodbye.
+But I don’t want this move to turn into a slow goodbye.
 I want us to be deliberate.
-I want the voice notes, the updates, the visits when we can manage them, the small ridiculous messages that make the distance feel less official.
+I want the voice notes, the updates, the visits when we can manage them, and the ridiculous little messages that make the distance feel less official.

 Thank you for being one of the hardest people to leave.
 I mean that in the best way.

-I will miss you more than I can probably say without sounding dramatic, so I will say it simply: your friendship has made my life better, and I am not leaving that behind.
+I’ll miss you more than I can probably say without sounding dramatic, so I’ll just say it simply: your friendship has made my life better, and I’m not leaving that behind.

 Talk soon, because I refuse to let “goodbye” be the last word.